-15.8 Match Times & Duration
+16.8 Match Times & Duration

-15.8.1 Match Start Times
+16.8.1 Match Start Times

-- (A) Matches must start and finish on time. - (B) The starting time of a Match; - (i) is as outlined in the Season Fixture; - (ii) may be varied by the CMC, in its absolute discretion, by notice to the Clubs involved. - (C) For Junior Matches the competing Clubs may vary the times by mutual agreement subject to the CMC receiving notification: - (i) at least seven (7) days before the initial scheduled starting time; or - (ii) a shorter time period if determined by the League, but a fee, as determined by the League, may be payable by the Club requesting any such change. - (D) Where a Team fails to enter the playing field after receiving a second warning from the Umpire, the Umpire is to: - (i) include this in the Umpire Match Report (and the Club of the Team may be issued with a fine at the absolute discretion of the CMC); and - (ii) determine, at their discretion, whether the match is to proceed taking into account the forfeit provisions detailed in Rule 16.5.2.
+(A) Matches must start and finish on time.

+- (B) The starting time of a Match; - (i) is as outlined in the Season Fixture; - (ii) may be varied by the CMC, in its absolute discretion, by notice to the Clubs involved. - (C) For Junior Matches the competing Clubs may vary the times by mutual agreement subject to the CMC receiving notification: - (i) at least seven (7) days before the initial scheduled starting time; or - (ii) a shorter time period if determined by the League, but a fee, as determined by the League, may be payable by the Club requesting any such change. - (D) Where a Team fails to enter the playing field after receiving a second warning from the Umpire, the Umpire is to: - (i) include this in the Umpire Match Report (and the Club of the Team may be issued with a fine at the absolute discretion of the CMC); and - (ii) determine, at their discretion, whether the match is to proceed taking into account the forfeit provisions detailed in Rule 17.5.2. - (E) If the start of a Match is delayed due to unforeseen circumstances and the Match is rescheduled by the CMC or by agreement between the competing Clubs, the Clubs must agree on a shortened time of play. - (F) Subject to Rule 16.8.1 (E) if for any reason a Team is not ready to commence play fifteen (15) minutes after the scheduled time, the opposing Club's Team may claim the Match as a forfeit, to be determined by the Competition Management Committee. - (G) If the minimum Player numbers are not available at the scheduled commencement of a Junior Match, but Players sufficient for minimum numbers are expected to arrive, then a scratch Match will be played.
+In such circumstances, the scratch Match shall commence but with reduced Player numbers on each Team.
+Teams must still have equal numbers on the field.
+If minimum numbers become available at any time prior to the end of the fifteen (15) minutes, then they may take the field after a goal is scored, the Teams are to be adjusted accordingly and the scratch Match then becomes an official Match.
+The scores at the time when the Match becomes an official Match will stand.
+If minimum numbers are not available at the end of the first quarter, the Match remains a scratch Match and the Team with less than the minimum number or Players forfeits the Match.

-15.8.2 Match & Quarter Duration
+16.8.2 Match & Quarter Duration